 Fertilizers for Foliage and Ornamental Plants

 Leafy vegetables prefer balanced fertilizers.
-If your tomato feed has a high concentration of potassium, it may not help your leafy plants as much as you’d like.
+If your tomato feed such as Tomorite has a high concentration of potassium, it may not help your leafy plants as much as you’d like.
 However, if you have a balanced tomato feed, then the fertilizer might be well suited for your plants just by adapting the concentration.
 You can also mix different types of fertilizers.

 For example, if you have one that is high in potassium, one that is high in nitrogen, but needs a more balanced mix, you can use half of each to dilute the concentration of each.
 Be careful mixing different types of fertilizer, though, as this trick works best when you have two dry, or two liquid, fertilizers that you want to mix.

 Flowers like roses need high amounts of potassium to make a lot of big, colorful blooms.
 You can feed your roses and other flowers a similar concentration to what you might feed your tomato plants.

 You can use tomato feed on hydrangeas as well because they can benefit from the high potassium levels in the feed.
 But it works best on hydrangeas that are already established and you need to promote flowering.
 It won’t work well if you have newly planted hydrangeas.